Internet use-Britton Public Library

 XIII.
 Computer and Internet Use Policy

-A. Computer use is offered in thirty minute sessions on a first come, first serve basis.
+1. Use is limited to thirty minute sessions on a first come, first serve basis.
 Each user is allowed one session, if there is no patron waiting for the service at the end of a session, the user may have a second session.

 4. Users will respect copyright laws and licensing agreements.

 5. One person is allowed at each computer in order to keep walkway clear and the noise at a minimum.

 6. Current charges for printing and printing limits are posted.

 Internet Use: Library Rules - The same principles that guide the use of other library resources apply to the use of the internet.
 The library expects patrons to use the internet in a responsible manner respecting the rights of the rights of others and library rules of behavior.
 The library does not allow the use of library equipment to access material that is obscene, pornographic, features child pornography, or is harmful to minors.
 Because the librar is a public place, the librar staff has the right to monitor computer activity.
 Use of the internet is a privilege, not a right, and unacceptable use will result in suspension or cancellation of the privilege.